SS R. Ney McNeely: Construction

 R. Ney McNeely was laid down on 9 December 1943, under a Maritime Commission (MARCOM) contract, MC hull 1513, by J.A.
 Jones Construction, Brunswick, Georgia; she was sponsored by Miss Lanelle Rimes, the winner of a contest sponsored by the shipyard to gather scrap metal to help the war effort, and launched on 29 January 1944.

 History

 She was allocated to the South Atlantic Steamship Co., on 10 February 1944.
 On 27 May 1948, she was laid up in the National Defense Reserve Fleet in Wilmington, North Carolina.

 Conversion to minesweeper

 She was transferred to the US Navy and withdrawn from the Reserve Fleet on 28 February 1955, to be converted to a Type EC2-S-22a Auxiliary Minesweeper (YAG).
-After her conversion, which included the installation of remote control propulsion equipment, 1000 usgal/min diesel ballast pumps, and the addition of 190 LT of rock ballast to holds 2,3,4, and 5, she was returned to the Wilmington fleet on 16 September 1955.
+After her conversion, which included the installation of remote control propulsion equipment, 1000 usgal/min diesel ballast pumps, and the addition of 190 LT of rock ballast to holds 2,3,4, and 5, she was returned to the Wilmington fleet on 16 September 1955, and no YAG hull number was assigned.